GreysonElkins/roasted-tomahtoes/README.md

 5. Rate stars, read about movies, watch movie trailers-- explore!
 6. Enter `control + c` in your terminal to stop the server at any time.

+If you'd like to work on the server-side of the project (which handles favorites and comments) - a repo for the server can be found [here](https://github.com/GreysonElkins/roasted-tomhatoes-suplemental-server).
+It is not routed to heroku and any changes to the live version will have to be made by Greyson Elkins, but has room for improvements.
+To use the repo version in the app, reassign `localHost` to `https://localHost:5000/api/v1` and follow the instructions in the readme for the repo linked above.

 ## Gif Showcase

 ![gif of homeview, incorrect login, correct login](./src/images/home-login.gif)</br>